conduktor/conduktor-docs/docs/platform/installation/get-started/CloudFormation.md

 1. Click "next".

-1. Acknowledge the tick box. *This will ensure we are able to see the logs Conduktor sends!*
+1. Acknowledge the tick box. *This will ensure we have the right permissions to access our ECS instance!*

     ![Alt Tickbox](assets/cloudformation-guide-5.png)